pixelated/website/index.md

 # Pixelated is a secure Open Source email solution

 **Pixelated is in early development state!
-Things may not work to their full extend, yet**
+Things may not work to their full extend yet**

 There are a few exciting things you will be able do with Pixelated in the future: